-Net favorable prior year development of \$8.9 million for the nine months ended September 30, 2023 was comprised of \$ 4.9 million and \$4.0 million of favorable prior year development on catastrophe and attritional losses, respectively.
+Net unfavorable prior year development of \$4.0 million for the three months ended March 31, 2023 was comprised of \$4.9 million and \$4.0 million of favorable prior year development on catastrophe and attritional losses, respectively.
 See below for further details:

-- Net favorable development of \$20.3 million on specialty contracts, driven by lower than expected claims development across various classes; offset by - Net unfavorable development of \$8.8 million on casualty contracts, primarily related to higher than expected claims development across various classes; and - Net unfavorable development of \$6.6 million on property contracts, primarily driven by higher than expected claims related to Winterstorm Elliott and development on certain attritional claims, including claims arising from exited classes of business.
+- Net unfavorable development of \$12.1 million on property contracts, primarily driven by development of losses that occurred in 2022, including Winterstom Elliot; offset by - Net favorable development of \$20.3 million on specialty contracts, driven by lower than expected claims development across various classes; offset by - Net unfavorable development of \$8.8 million on casualty contracts, lines of business, primarily related to higher than expected claims development across various classes; loss experience; and - Net unfavorable development of \$6.6 million on property contracts, primarily driven by higher than expected claims related to Winterstorm Elliott and development on certain attritional claims, including claims arising from exited classes of business.

-In addition, casualty business protected by the LPT discussed in Note 7, Reinsurance, recorded favorable gross development, which, in addition to amortization of the associated deferred gain, resulted in a net positive earnings impact of \$4.0 million.
+In addition, casualty business protected by the LPT discussed in Note 7, Reinsurance, recorded favorable gross development which, in addition to amortization of the associated deferred gain, resulted in a net positive earnings impact of \$4.0 million.

-Net favorable prior year development of \$3.5 million for the nine months ended September 30, 2022 was comprised of \$ 15.0 million of favorable prior year development on catastrophe losses offset by \$11.5 million of unfavorable prior year development on attritional losses.
+Net favorable prior year development of \$3.5 million for the nine months ended September 30, 2022 was comprised of \$15.0 million of favorable prior year development on catastrophe losses offset by \$11.5 million of unfavorable prior year development on attritional losses.
 See below for further details: